Can overweight women – fat girls – ride bikes?

 TIPS FOR OLD HAGS WHO WANT TO START RIDING A BIKE

 See a doctor first – I had just been to my doctor and talked about various exercise regimes.
 I was given the all clear to bike as much as I wanted to.
 But balance is an important part of biking, as is bone health and heart health.
 It’s smart to consult a physician first.

 Get the bike that’s right for you – If you get a bike that is not right for your body or your physical ability, you won’t ride it and will have wasted your money.
 Do some research and talk to the folks at your local bike shop.
 You’ll get the best advice from the professionals who sell and repair bicycles every day.

 Join a local cycling club – Nothing makes a hobby more fun than being able to share it with others.
 I have my own group of traveling girlfriends – The Travel Hags – and we bike together.
 But finding your own local group can make the biking experience more informative and fun.
 Google “cycling clubs [your state]” or ask your local bike shop about cycling groups in your area.

-Have fun with mobile apps – I faithfully use Cyclemeter GPS.
+Have fun with mobile apps – I faithfully use Map My Ride as do most of my friends.
+But sometimes I use Cyclemeter GPS.
 It’s a $4.99 app for the iPhone that does everything you want … tracks your route, your elevation, average speed, calorie burn, ride time and even allows posting to Facebook and Twitter.
-I started with Pedometer by Viaden which is a free app (with a $.99 paid version) that does most of the same things as Cyclemeter GPS, but it fades in and out when it comes to GPS tracking and doesn’t post to the social media platforms.
 Another fun app a friend shared with me is Strava for Cycling.
 It gives you choices of tested bike routes in any given area.